UAB Blazers men's basketball: UAB Basketball facilities

+Bartow Arena

-UAB initially played their home games at the BJCC Coliseum, but moved their home games to an on-campus facility starting with the 1988–89 season.
+UAB moved their home games to an on-campus facility starting with the 1988–89 season.
 Originally known as UAB Arena, the name was officially changed to Bartow Arena on January 25, 1997.
-The 8,508-seat arena is named after Coach Gene Bartow, the man who built UAB's men's basketball program from scratch starting in 1978.
+The 8,508-seat arena is named after Coach Gene Bartow.
+In 2026 the arena will undergo a $15.4 Million renovation that will expand the lobby, add a premium club, and provide student seating along the sideline.